Compliance Watch:

 • The result of the amount earned in a workweek divided by the number of hours worked.

-• If working as part of a group, begin by calculating the group rate.
+• If working as part of a group, calculate the group rate.
 This is done by dividing the total number of pieces by the number of people in the group.
 Then multiply this rate by the number of hours an individual worked to calculate their individual regular rate of pay.

 How do you calculate overtime in Florida?